Putting Our Knowledge And Experience To Work

 Increasing consumer demand can place a lot of pressure on both truck drivers and the trucking companies employing them.
 It’s common for safety standards to be overlooked or ignored as a result.
 Although commercial truck operators are skilled professional drivers, there are several factors besides the size and weight of the truck that contribute to wrecks:

-- A lack of training about safety, driving techniques, and defensive driving
+- A lack of training in safety, driving techniques, and defensive driving

 - Driving longer consecutive hours and faster speeds due to incentivization through pay systems